mariellefoster/plots_and_projects/README.md

 ## User testing site
 - Whereby non tech savvy people use your website, and you get to see exactly what is confusing

+## Privacy law app
+- let's you know about the privacy laws of the country you are entering
+- gives you tips and warnings, recommendations, etc